Do NGOs Do Background Checks?

 An education check is not quite as common as the above checks, simply because the information is not always relevant.
 However, if the position requires a certain level of education or the completion of certain licenses or certifications, a check of these credentials will certainly take place.

-The last of the standard checks, an employment history check is performed to ensure that the individual is not lying about their experience and to find out where they work currently.
+The last of the standard checks, an employment history check is performed to ensure that the individual is not lying about their experience and to determine their current work location.
 This usually entails contacting the previous employer to ensure they worked where they said they did, as well as check that they performed any duties that they have claimed.

 Certain non-profits may have additional checks performed on some or all volunteers and employees.
 The two most common additional checks are a check of an individual’s driving record and a child care and caregiver related checks.